Which Of The Following Statements Is Always True

 While the basic tautologies like the Law of Excluded Middle and the Law of Non-Contradiction are fundamental, there are more advanced concepts related to universally true statements:

 • Quantificational Logic: This branch of logic deals with statements that involve quantifiers like "all" and "some."
 Universally true statements in quantificational logic often involve properties that hold for all members of a given domain.
-For example, "All squares have four sides" is a universally true statement within the domain of geometric shapes.
+Take this: "All squares have four sides" is a universally true statement within the domain of geometric shapes.

 • Modal Logic: This branch of logic deals with modalities like necessity and possibility.
 A statement that is necessarily true is true in all possible worlds.
 Such statements are considered to be even stronger than regular tautologies.
-For example, "2 + 2 must equal 4" expresses a necessary truth.
+To give you an idea, "2 + 2 must equal 4" expresses a necessary truth.

 • Higher-Order Logic: This branch of logic allows for quantification over predicates and functions.
 Universally true statements in higher-order logic can express very general properties about mathematical or logical systems.